Denistone

 Denistone shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Denistone is notable.
-Among residents aged 15 and above, 49.9% hold university qualifications, exceeding the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are most common at 30.8%, followed by postgraduate qualifications (15.9%) and graduate diplomas (3.2%).
-Vocational pathways account for 22.0%, with advanced diplomas at 10.0% and certificates at 12.0%.
+Educational attainment in Denistone is notably high.
+Among residents aged 15 and above, 49.9% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 30.8%, followed by postgraduate qualifications (15.9%) and graduate diplomas (3.2%).
+Vocational pathways account for 22.0%, with advanced diplomas making up 10.0% and certificates 12.0%.

 Educational participation is high, with 29.9% of residents currently enrolled in formal education.
 This includes 10.0% in primary, 8.5% in secondary, and 6.5% in tertiary education.
 Denistone has two primary schools: St Therese's Catholic Primary School and Denistone East Public School, serving a total of 921 students.
-These schools focus exclusively on primary education, with secondary options available nearby.
-Denistone demonstrates significant socio-educational advantages and academic achievement, as indicated by its ICSEA score of 1123.
+The area demonstrates significant socio-educational advantages with an ICSEA score of 1123.
+Both schools focus exclusively on primary education, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education